• Skip to primary navigation

 monkey pod vases

 And a pair of monkey pod vases that needed a makeover…… but not with cork.
-If you guys will bear with me you will see how all this ties in together….sort of.
+If you guys will bear with me you will see how all this stuff ties in together….sort of.

 spray paint a paper box